itzarushi16/MediTrack_Pharmacy_managment/README.md

-# 💊 Pharmacy Management System
+# 💊 MediTrack -Pharmacy Management System

 ## 📖 Overview
 The **Pharmacy Management System** is a Java-based desktop application that helps automate the day-to-day operations of a pharmacy.